juice-shop/multi-juicer/guides/llm/llm.md

 # AI / LLM Chatbot Setup

+Note: Only available with MultiJuicer >= v10 & JuiceShop >= v20.
+Currently not yet available.

 Juice Shop includes an AI chatbot powered by an external LLM via an OpenAI-compatible API.
 MultiJuicer supports this through a built-in **LLM Gateway** that proxies requests from JuiceShop instances to your LLM provider, without exposing the real API key to participants.

 ## Why a gateway?